![]() Bachelor of Social Services with specialties in Counselling and Health and Wellbeing Practice |

 Year three courses (all Level 7)

-Further study optionsIncrease your career prospects with postgraduate study at Waikato, Massey or Auckland universities.
+Further study optionsIncrease your career prospects with postgraduate study.
+1. Master of Social and Community Work (Applied) This programme is offered at the University of Otago and is for students who already hold a bachelor's degree.
+Upon graduation, you will be able to become a professional social worker.
+2. Master of Counselling This programme is offered at four universities in Aotearoa New Zealand.
+This qualification will prepare you for a career as a counsellor and a provisional member of the New Zealand Association of Counsellors (NZAC).
 WorkloadYour workloadThis is a taught, in person programme and distance or online study options aren't available.
 Classes are typically held on campus two to three days per week, for up to six hours per day.
 And then in your second and third year, you'll spend one or two days a week on placement in addition to days in class.
 You'll also need to then undertake your own, self-directed learning in your own time.
 If you’re learning with us full-time, you'll need to spend an average of 37.5 hours studying per week.
 Part-time study options may be available.
 This is decided on a case-by-case basis.
 If you do study part-time, you can expect to spend an average of 18 hours studying per week and this may increase if it includes placement hours.
 EntryEntry requirements

 Standard